Factorization Regret mediates compositional generalization in latent space: Related Works

 \subsection{Setup}

 Our goal is to facilitate the study and development of agents that can generalize from goal-directed inference.
 To simplify our scope, we assume that for any specific goal, only a small number of latent variables are relevant, and that they interact in a systematic and learnable manner.
-We refer to the variables as \textbf{states} and their values as \textbf{realizations}, which are governed by a random process wherein each latent state, in a \textbf{context} of $C$ relevant states, takes on a value from $R$ possibilities:
+We refer to the actual value of a latent variable as its \textbf{realization}, which is governed by a random process wherein each variable, in a \textbf{context} of $C$ relevant variables, takes on a value from $R$ possible realizations: